dronecan/dronecan.github.io/Implementations/Pyuavcan/Tutorials/2._Basic_usage/index.md

 # Basic usage

-This tutorial will walk you through the basic usage of Pyuavcan.
+This tutorial will walk you through the basic usage of PyDroneCAN.
 It is intended for execution in an interactive shell of Python 3.4 or newer.
-While Pyuavcan supports Python 2.7, its use is strongly discouraged.
+While PyDroneCAN supports Python 2.7, its use is strongly discouraged.

-It is recommended to keep a running instance of the [UAVCAN GUI Tool](/GUI_Tool) on the same bus while trying the examples below.
+It is recommended to keep a running instance of the [DroneCAN GUI Tool](/GUI_Tool) on the same bus while trying the examples below.
 If you're working on Linux, consider using a virtual CAN interface for experimenting.